Frequently Asked Questions

 How will I know the route?

 Each evening we will hold a rider meeting to go over the next day’s route.
-We will also mark the route with flagging tape each day.
+Our staff go out in advance and mark the route with bright biodegradable flagging tape.
 We also provide GPX tracks on certain routes.
 On most days, there will be a sweep rider at the back to keep an eye out for problems.
-However, these are self-guided tours with support, which means we recommend that you bring your own maps and that you familiarize yourself with the area that you will be cycling through and be ready to do some of your own navigation during the riding day.
+We do however recommend that you bring your own maps and familiarize yourself with the area that you will be cycling through and be ready to do some of your own navigation during the riding day.

 Where do I sleep?

-Accommodations on the tours are usually a combination of primitive camps, organized campsites and budget hotels, right up to forts and palaces.
-Some of our tours are entirely in hotels (such as the Hippie Trail, the Ruta Maya, and the Bamboo Road).
-But many of them are a mix of camping and hotels.
+Our tours have a wide range of accommodations from primitive roadside camps, organized campsites and budget hotels, right up to forts and palaces.
+Some of our tours are entirely in hotels (read more about our Hotel-to-Hotel tours), while many others are a mix of camping and hotels.
 The Tour d’Afrique is the only tour that is entirely camping.
-When primitive camping in remote areas we will provide water for drinking and cooking but not necessarily for bathing.
+When primitive camping in remote areas we will provide water for drinking and cooking.
 At organized campsites there will always be running water and toilets.
 Hotels are booked with two riders to a room.
 We do our best to match up compatible roommates.
-Visit the ‘What’s Included’ page for each tour to see how many nights are in hotels and how many nights are camping.
+On each individual tour page you can see how many nights are camping and how many are hotels.

 What is a typical day like?